Harbour Information

 Berthing, Mooring & Anchoring

 If intending to use the swinging moorings provided by Holyhead Sailing Club call the "Club Launch" on VHF channel 37 (M1) as you're approaching.
-The club moorings are off the beach in front of the club premises and adjacent to the new Marina.
+The club moorings are off the beach in front of the club premises and adjacent to the Marina landing stage.
 The normal hours for this service are 9 AM to 9 PM, and 11 PM on Fridays and Saturdays.

 The launch will meet you and guide you to a mooring.
 If the launch doesn't respond for any reason pick up an empty mooring, make a note of its number and wait for assistance.

-The boat man will hand you some information about the club and work out to your mooring fees depending on how many nights you are staying.
-He needs to be paid in cash and the fees are a very reasonable £8 per night, or £10 per night for boats over 40 feet long.
+The boat man will hand you some information about the club and work out to your mooring fees depending on how many nights you are staying. £22 per night for a 30' boat.
 The fee also covers use of the launch service, temporary membership of the club for the crew including showers toilets etc, plus access to the bar and restaurant when available.
 Temporary members need to be signed into the visitors book.

 If you are staying at the Marina you are still welcome to use the club and its facilities.
-A link to the club's website is provided below:
+A link to the club's website is provided below, where you will also find visitors mooring prices:

 It is possible to anchor within this harbour clear of the yacht club moorings and the fairway as shown on the chart.
 This may be an option if you have a very large boat that is too heavy for the club moorings and don't want to fork out for a marina berth... it would be wise to keep the boat attended at all times.